|

 passage is a possibility with cargo ships calling at

 Karachi from either the Middle East or Bombay.
+Getting around Pakistan is not always comfortable but

 it's incredibly cheap.
 The state-owned Pakistan